 In one Christmas sermon that I already heard, the minister said, “Let’s turn in the Bible to the foundation of Christmas.”
 Then he said to go to Luke chapter 2.
 I immediately thought to myself, “That’s not the foundation of Christmas.
 That was the first Christmas.”

 The foundation of Christmas goes back much further.
 It starts in the first book of the Bible—Genesis.
 The initial reference to the birth of Jesus is in Genesis 3:15.

-And I will put enmity between thee and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel.
+I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.
 (Genesis 3:15)

 Ultimately, the foundation of Christ’s birth goes back to Genesis.

 In fact, many references to Jesus Christ’s birth have their foundation in Genesis, such as Jesus being a descendant of Isaac (Genesis 28:13–14).
 Ultimately, the foundation of Christ’s birth goes back to Genesis.
 This is where Christmas sermons should start—particularly in a culture that has been brainwashed to believe this part of the Bible cannot possibly be true.
 Why would these people listen to a sermon about Bethlehem, the stable, the shepherds, and the Wise men if they already think the Book this all comes from cannot be trusted.